East County Transects

 Why: This tunnel was put in as mitigation during the extension of Hwy 52 for wildlife crossing.

-What: Deer, coyote, bobcat, wood rat, rabbit, rodent and raccoon signs are found here, along with excess human, mountain bike, and domestic dog tracks.
+What animals are found here: Deer, coyote, bobcat, woodrat, rabbit, rodent and raccoon signs are commonly found here, along with excess human, opossum, jackrabbit, striped skunk, kangaroo rat and roadrunner signs.
+Also occasionally observed are mountain bike and domestic dog tracks.

 Oak Canyon